 I’ve found really, that the secret to being the best head chef I can be is in hiring young ambitious chefs to keep pushing me.
 We’re always trying to do better, trying to set a new trend, keeping menu ingredients updated.
 It’s a constant learning process that never ever stops.

 I’ve had massive learning curves – lessons in a kitchen are rarely small or without consequence.
 And I was promoted to head chef from chef de partie at an American diner, when the head chef just stopped turning up!
 We didn’t have a sous – so I fell into the role.
 That was tough.
 I knew the kitchen, the dishes, but running the lot as opposed to taking orders was whole other ball game.

 I’ve cooked for Julia Gillard, Ian Thorpe, a host of celebs, and most of them are pretty nice.
 Ian Thorpe signed a plate for me.
 Heath Ledger was an arsehole though, and told me to fuck off.
 Oh well, that’s his prerogative I guess, and he obviously had problems.
-The AFL stars that come in here are always a treat to serve.
+The AFL stars that came into Tom’s were always a treat to serve.

-Working in Tom’s Italian in North Beach – opposite the surf break named Tom – as head chef, it’s tough work, but I love it.
-The owner is also a chef and we collaborate on menus and dishes constantly.
-Because it’s a scratch kitchen – we do everything from scratch – our wage costs are high.
+Working in Tom’s Italian in North Beach – opposite the surf break named Tom – as head chef, it was tough work, but I loved it.
+The owner is also a chef and we collaborated on menus and dishes constantly.
+Because it’s a scratch kitchen – they do everything from scratch – the wage costs are high.
 The majority of restaurants these days are using pre-made sauces, stocks and so on to save wages.
-My boss is happy to pay for the development of quality, which is his brand, and why we do well, night after night.
+My boss was happy to pay for the development of quality, which is his brand, and why the restaurant does well, night after night.